Download a FREE E-Book with 20 Easy Weeknight Dinners

 • Dijon mustard – a bit of dijon adds so much great flavor to the egg salad.
 If you aren’t a fan of dijon mustard, you can use any mustard you like.
 You could even tray using some lemon juice and lemon zest instead.

-• Kosher salt, garlic powder, black pepper, smoked paprika – this is my favorite simple spice blend to add to tuna and egg salad.
+• Kosher salt, garlic powder, dried dill, black pepper, smoked paprika – this is my favorite simple spice blend to add to tuna and egg salad.

 Ingredient Substitutions

 This tuna egg salad recipe is totally customizable to your taste!
 You can use any spices you would like in your egg salad.
-I love adding a bit of red onion to this recipe.
+I love adding a bit of red onion or yellow onion to this recipe.
 Sometimes I add chopped celery for a bit of added crunch.
+Add a little heat by adding some chopped pickled jalapeños to this easy tuna egg salad.

 I like to use either Hellman’s or Dukes mayonnaise, but you can use whatever mayo brand you like best.
 You can even use miracle whip or a plant based mayonnaise.
 To make this healthy meal even healthier, omit the mayo completely and use all Greek yogurt for an extra creamy texture.